xy7313/xy7313.github.io/_posts/2017-04-07-Salesforce.md

     6. For mobile:
         1. create quick action: create --> global actions --> global actions --> new action --> target object: your tab name( waypoint )
         2. add that Quick Action to the Publisher:  Create --> Global Actions --> Publisher Layouts --> drag(Remove action by dragging it up to the Global Layout area, add action by dragging it from the Global Layout and dropping it into the Global Publisher below.)
+        3. /one/one.app

 ##### 2. Quick start: Create a New Process on the Account Object -- lightening process builder
+1. Intro: Lightning Process Builder is a workflow tool that helps automate business processes without writing a single line of code.
+This quick start creates a new process that updates Contact records whenever the Account billing address changes
+2.

+8. Steps:
+    1. Search builder and select process builder --> click new -->type name --> when start: a record changes --> save --> +add project
+    2. Process Criteria：